sanity-io/react-native-with-sanity-presentation-mode/README.md

    pnpm install
    ```

-5. Run `pnpm start` from the "expo" workspace to set up expo for the first time (for some reason running it from the monorepo root seems to cause Gotcha #2, see above).
+5. Run `pnpm start` from the "expo_app" workspace to set up expo for the first time (for some reason running it from the monorepo root seems to cause Gotcha #2, see above).
 Once expo is up and running (verify in the browser at localhost:8081), you can quit this process.
 You should ONLY need to do this step on a fresh install (after repo clone or after resolving Gotcha #2, see above).

 6. Start the API and app concurrently in the same terminal window: